RaghavendraGKulkarni/Loads-of-Codes/Strings/Reverse-a-String/Iterative/README.md

 # Reverse a String
 ## Description:
-### Given a string of characters, the program reverses the string iteratively
+### Given a string of non-space characters, the program reverses the string iteratively
 ## Input Format:
 * The first and the only line should contain the string to be reversed
 ## Output Format: